hector-walker6kqj/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write clear, simple code first and optimize only where needed.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that optimizing code too early can lead to unnecessary complexity and harder maintenance, while often the bottleneck lies elsewhere.
+Focus on writing clean, readable code first and optimize only when necessary.